simonmichael/hledger/hledger-lib/hledger_csv.m4.md

   between symbol and amount (an exception to the usual whitespace stripping).

-- or assign it to `currencyN` which adds it to the amount set with `amountN` only.
-(Note: does not affect amounts set with `amount`, currently).
+- or assign it to `currencyN` which adds it to posting N's amount only.

 - or for more control, construct the amount from symbol and quantity using field assignment, eg: